-VAT is the abbreviation of Value Added Tax and is, in general, due when goods and/or services are sold.
-It applies more or less to all goods and services that are bought and sold for use or consumption in the European Union.
-It is a consumption tax because it is borne ultimately by the final consumer.
+VAT is the abbreviation of Value Added Tax.
+VAT is in general due when goods and/or services are sold.
+It applies to most goods and services that are bought and sold for use or consumption in the European Union.
+It is a consumption tax because it is ultimately borne by the final consumer.

 Who has to pay VAT?

 Generally, VAT is invoiced by the supplier that is selling goods or services and collected from the customer.
 Subsequently, the supplier reports and remits the collected VAT to the tax authorities.

 If you are a business customer, you should provide your VAT Identification Number to Zoom (see ‘How do I enter my VAT ID?’ below for details on how to do this).
 If the VAT number is valid then no VAT will be charged on the supplies made to you by Zoom.
 If you do not have a VAT number then VAT will be charged on the supplies made to you by Zoom.

 Please note that the VAT number you provide must be registered on the VIES database to be considered as valid.
 Zoom will use the VIES database (an official database for checking the validity of VAT numbers issued by EU Member States) to validate VAT numbers supplied through the Zoom billing portal.
 In some EU Member States inclusion of a VAT number on the VIES database is not automatic.
 As such, you may need to apply to your relevant tax authority for your VAT number to be included on the VIES database.